dmotte/docker-portmap-server/README.md

 This is a :whale: **Docker image** containing an **OpenSSH server** that can be used for **remote port forwarding** only.

+It is meant to act as a server for the [dmotte/portmap-client](https://github.com/dmotte/docker-portmap-client) image, but should work with any OpenSSH client.

 > :package: This image is also on **Docker Hub** as [`dmotte/portmap-server`](https://hub.docker.com/r/dmotte/portmap-server) and runs on **several architectures** (e.g. amd64, arm64, ...).
 To see the full list of supported platforms, please refer to the `.github/workflows/docker.yml` file.
 If you need an architecture which is currently unsupported, feel free to open an issue.

 ## Usage